UnbearableLightnessOfBeing/UnbearableLightnessOfBeing.github.io/README.md

 # quote-generator
 a front-end app resembling to-do list that generates and stores famous quotes using api

-Decided to build this simple app to practice DOM manipulations. \n +1 project for the portfolio.
+Decided to build this simple app to practice DOM manipulations. -- +1 project for the portfolio.

 # API